Physics (PHY) Courses

 PHY-378 Adv.
 Special Topics in Physics

 Special interest course covering one of a selection of advanced physics topics including: atomic physics, nuclear physics, quantum field theory, advanced electrodynamics, advanced quantum mechanics, advanced classical mechanics, or other topics proposed by students.
 This course is offered in the spring semester.
-Student input as to the course topic will be sought prior to spring registration.
-Refer to the Course Descriptions document on the Registrar's webpage for topics and descriptions of current offerings.
+Topics vary with each scheduled offering.
+Refer to Student Planning's section information for descriptions of individual offerings, and applicability to distribution requirements.

 Prerequisites: PHY-210